jobs-github/slothjson/README.md

     template <typename T>
     bool decode(const std::string& json_val, T& obj_val);

-If YES, congratulations!
-It can be well-done by slothjson, which is tailored for you.
-To avoid writing the JSON serialize/deserialize methods for all types of objects **time and time again** , all you need to do is just to write a SIMPLE schema, then all of the implement will be generated **instantly** by a SIMPLE command line.
-I think it's a good news for your right-hand (and left-hand) as your productive forces can be liberated. ^_^
+If so, congratulations!
+Slothjson is designed just for you.
+Instead of repeatedly writing serialization/deserialization code for **every type**, you simply define a SIMPLE schema.
+Then, with a SIMPLE command-line call, the code is generated for you — **instantly**.
+Your hands (both of them!) will thank you. ^_^

 So,
 >
-`slothjson` is NOT another `rapidjson`.
-The performance of `rapidjson` is so great that it's unnecessary to reinvent the wheel;
+`slothjson` is NOT another `rapidjson`. `rapidjson` already delivers great performance — there's no need to reinvent the wheel;
-What the `slothjson` has done is the **automation**, lacking by `rapidjson`;
+What `slothjson` brings is automation, which rapidjson lacks;
-`rapidjson` is aimed at the problems **from 0 to 1**;
+`rapidjson` solves problems **from 0 to 1**;
-`slothjson` is aimed at the problems **from 1 to 100**.
-Another word, **batch code**.
+`slothjson` solves problems **from 1 to 100**.
+In other words, **batch code generation**.

 ## Features ##
-* Succinct interface for people (everything can be done with just a single line of code)
+* Simple interface (everything can be done with just a single line of code)
-* Simple, powerful code generator with full automation (not need to implement serialize/deserialize interfaces manually)
+* Powerful code generator with full automation (no need to write serialization code manually)
-* Support optional field (easy to serialize/deserialize field optionally)
+* Support optional fields (easily include or skip fields during serialization/deserialization)
-* Flexible schema (support array, dict, nested object and **nested array & dict**)
+* Flexible schema (supports arrays, dictionaries, nested objects, and **nested arrays/dictionaries**)
-* Succinct design (no tricky C++ template technology, easy to understand), reusable (the same design for XML), extensible (easy to support new types)
+* Clean design (no complex C++ template tricks — easy to understand), reusable (can be extended to XML), extensible (easy to support new types)
 * Cross-Platform (Windows & Linux & OS X)

 ## Usage ##

-In the beginning, you need to add the following items to your project:
+First, add the following dependencies to your project:

 * `rapidjson`: refer to `include/rapidjson`, the fastest json parser in the world
-* `slothjson`: refer to `include/slothjson.h` and `include/slothjson.cpp`, the library of slothjson
+* `slothjson`: refer to `include/slothjson.h` and `include/slothjson.cpp`, the slothjson library

-**That's all the dependency** , very easy, isn't it ? ^_^
+That’s it!
+Easy, right? ^_^

-Then, you need to take a few seconds to know the most important interfaces of slothjson:
+Next, take a few seconds to learn the most important slothjson interfaces:

 	namespace slothjson
 	{